 And then we'll take it higher.

-Global politics.
+Global Politics.

 Lotteries have proven that the one thing that millions do fully trust computers to do reliably is random selection, even those without computers, so it certainly looks a better first in electronic democracy than e-voting.
 And improved internet use could also help the various branches of government and other bodies to identify those people whose contributions might be the most informed in particular issues ?
 Many working in government jobs have several skills but their job uses only one of their lesser skills, and for them it may be too hard to find and to move to their best job in another department or section.
 Their managers just want to get the jobs they cover done.
 A referral payment of say £5,000 to a department that successfully refers any worker to another department who stays 1 year (shared with that department if they helped) could be very useful ?